K. Shanmugam: As Minister (2008–present)

 In September 2024, Singapore Democratic Party leader Chee Soon Juan, in an open letter, expressed concern over the lack of transparency and media coverage of Shanmugam's sale of his Good Class Bungalow at Astrid Hill.
 Despite the apparent conflict of interest, Shanmugam has refrained from commenting about the sale to the Singapore media.

 A voter sentiment survey conducted in June 2024 found that Shanmugam was the most polarising politician in Singapore.
 The gap in Shanmugam's likeability between PAP supporters and opposition supporters was found to be the highest.

-On 16 December 2024, Shanmugam announced that he was initiating legal action against various media outlets, including Bloomberg, in respect of an article about good class bungalow transactions in Singapore mentioning property transactions involving Shanmugam and Tan See Leng.
-Shanmugam and Tan both alleged that the article was libellous.

 On 12 March 2025, Shanmugam was confronted by two women at his Meet-The-People session to address Protection from Online Falsehoods and Manipulation Act (Pofma).
 The PAP said that they were members of the Monday of Palestine Solidarity group.

-During the 2025 general election, Shanmugam's team for Nee Soon GRC was dismantled with Carrie Tan, Derrick Goh and Louis Ng retiring and Muhammad Faishal Ibrahim moving to newly formed Marine Parade–Braddell Heights GRC.
-Shanmugam formed a new team with newcomers Goh Hanyan, Jackson Lam, Lee Hui Ying and Syed Harun Alhabsyi to contest the GRC against Red Dot United.
+During the 2025 general election, Shanmugam's team for Nee Soon GRC was dismantled with Carrie Tan, Derrick Goh and Louis Ng retiring and Muhammad Faishal Ibrahim moving to the newly formed Marine Parade–Braddell Heights GRC.
+Shanmugam led a team of newcomers— Goh Hanyan, Jackson Lam, Lee Hui Ying and Syed Harun Alhabsyi, to contest the GRC against Red Dot United.
 Shanmugam's team won the contest with 73.81% of the vote.

-As Minister for Law

-As Minister for Law, Shanmugam has stated that he supports applying the law with empathy.
-He has advocated for legal reforms aimed at making Singapore’s laws more compassionate and inclusive.
-Shanmugam has also emphasized the importance of the Rule of Law, describing it as a foundational principle for Singapore's development and governance.

-During Shanmugam's tenure as Minister for Law, Shanmugam has been involved in legal sector reforms in Singapore.
-These efforts have included measures aimed at improving court accessibility, streamlining legal proceedings, and addressing potential misuse of court processes.
-He has also supported initiatives intended to develop Singapore’s role as an international dispute resolution centre.
-These include: